-In 2018/19 the Council was able to utilise all resources (financial and non-financial) to deliver the services it provides.
-The non-financial performance of service delivery is outlined below with commentary provided where there is a significant variance.
-This performance together with the delivery of the routine services within the approved budget means that the Council has delivered the outcomes and value planned when the budget was set in line with the Council Plan priorities.
+In 2019/20 the Council was able to utilise all resources (financial and non-financial) to deliver the services it provides.
+The non-financial performance of service delivery follows with commentary provided where there is a significant variance.

+This non-financial performance together with the delivery of the routine services within the approved budget means that the Council has delivered the outcomes and value planned when the budget was set in line with the Council Plan priorities.